 Creating Accessible Math with MathML

-MathML3 is the most current version of the markup language.
+The most current version of MathML is MathML 3.
 A June 2012 letter from the Office of Special Education and Rehabilitative Services (OSERS) specifically encourages State Education Agencies (SEAs) and Local Education Agencies(LEAs) to "ask publishers to use the MathML3 Structure Guidelines recommended by the [NIMAS] Center when requesting NIMAS files."
-For more information about MathML in NIMAS, visit the following AEM Center resources:

 Getting started with MathJax is easy.
 All you need to do is include the following snippet of code to the HEAD section of an HTML document: